eltociear/powerapps-docs.de-de/powerapps-docs/maker/canvas-apps/functions/function-trig.md

 **Radians**( *Grad* )

-* *Grad*: Erforderlich.
+* *Degrees*: Erforderlich.
 Der Winkel in Grad, der in Bogenmaß konvertiert werden soll.

 ## <a name="examples"></a>Beispiele
 ### <a name="single-number"></a>Einzelne Zahl